Ashark/l10n-bilingual/README.md

 * sample-for-tests.po - file for testing how bilingwise processes different cases
 * README.md - this readme
 * PKGBUILD - makepkg script for building additional localization package for ArchLinux
+* remakepkg - script for conviniently remaking package, automatically install it and start kdenlive

 # Usage: